Let’s Talk About Spoken English Features

 Pace:

 This is how fast or slow you talk.
-Speaking too fast can be hard to follow, while speaking too slow might be boring.
+Speaking English too fast can be hard to follow, while speaking too slow might be boring.
 Finding a good pace is key!

 Gestures: